SiGiL-Cpp/cpp-from-the-ground-up/pages/01-data.md

 - A Byte is a number made of 8 binary digits (8 bits).
 It can represent 256 different values.
   - It is the smallest unit of data the computer works with.
-- A Word is a number usually made of mode digits than a Byte.
+- A Word is a number usually made of more digits than a Byte.
 Nowadays usually 32 or 64 binary digits (32 bits or 64 bits, 4 or 8 Bytes).
 - Some representations are straight-forward, others are complicated.
 - With enough numbers we can represent any kind of content: